CRISES IN THE CAPITALIST SYSTEM

 This marked the beginning of import substitution industries in Africa.

-It replaced the League of Nations and played a key role in supporting African independence movements.
+It replaced League of Nations and played a key role in supporting African independence movements.

 Many newly independent African states later joined the UN to gain global recognition and support.